jasonaden/angular/aio/content/guide/comparing-observables.md

 sub.unsubscribe();
 </code-example>

-* Promisees are not cancellable.
+* Promises are not cancellable.

 ### Error handling

-* Observable execution errors are delivered to the subscriber's error handler and the subscriber automatically unsubscribes from the observable.
+* Observable execution errors are delivered to the subscriber's error handler, and the subscriber automatically unsubscribes from the observable.

 <code-example hideCopy>
 obs.subscribe(() => {